Lecture 04: Probability and Inference

 Decision rule: Reject H₀ if p-value < α

-Lecture 4: Hypothesis Testing in Original Scale
+Lecture 4: Intro to Hypothesis Testing one tailed

 Hypothesis testing is a systematic way to evaluate research questions using data.